What Is Electric Paint: The Composition and Application of Conductive Paints

 Conductive inks or conductive paints have been around for a long time.
 Originally developed for use in printed electronics, applications for these materials were traditionally reserved for printing the PCBs (printed circuit boards) that live inside electronic devices, like the smartphones and computers we use every day.
 But there is an exciting world of new applications available thanks to advancements in materials science, manufacturing and electronics.
 We’re obsessed with the capabilities of these materials and wanted to share our knowledge so that you can start bringing this unique set of capabilities into your projects and products.

-Conductive inks are paints that are electrically conductive, meaning they conduct electricity.
-They consist of a conductive pigment, for example, silver, copper, nickel, or various forms of carbon, either suspended as particles or dissolved in a solution.
+Conductive paint and conductive ink is a paint that is electrically conductive, meaning it conducts electricity.
+It consists of a conductive pigment, for example, silver, copper, nickel, or various forms of carbon, either suspended as particles or dissolved in a solution.
 Many different formulations exist, each developed for specific applications with particular material properties.

 Although most people use the terms conductive ink and conductive paint interchangeably, there is a technical distinction between the two terminologies and a few different definitions.
 It’s generally accepted that paint is a material that is sprayed or brushed onto a surface and ink is a material which is printed onto a surface.
 Additionally, a paint typically describes a material which sits on the surface of a substrate, whereas an ink will penetrate the surface like ink on paper.
 As is probably now clear, the distinction between inks and paints isn’t always clear, but in general, when working within printed electronics, most materials are referred to as inks, due to the use of printing in manufacturing.